pmean/build-website/text/99/random.md

 those numbers and then sort them in a random order.
 These numbers can then be cut-and-pasted next to the medical record numbers.

-Here\'s the medical record number, a sequential ID, and a column of random numbers.
+Here's the medical record number, a sequential ID, and a column of random numbers.

 ![](../../../web/images/99/random07.gif)